flame-engine/flame/doc/tutorials/klondike/step4.md

 The code in the `KlondikeGame` class that generates the foundations will have to be adjusted accordingly in order to pass the suit index to each foundation.

-Now, the rendering code will look like this:
+Now, the rendering code for the foundation pile will look like this:
 ```dart
   @override
   void render(Canvas canvas) {